YangfanCheng1/github.io/index.md

 _OutLook_

-Many languages/frameworks go through cycles of being relevant and what I aim at is by covering breadth and depth of many subjects through rigorous studying.
+Many languages/frameworks go through cycles of being relevant, and what I aim at is to acquire knowledge covering both breadth and depth of many subjects through rigorous studying.
 With the rise of AI in recent years, I intend to shift some focus to this field but at the same time I feel the lack of foundational understanding - such as related mathematics - has become the greatest inertia to overcome.
 I'd be very excited to learn & contribute should the opportunity presents itself!

 ## Github